11 Low-maintenance Perennials for Shade

 As a result, it can be raised as a lovely groundcover plant for the shady areas of rain gardens and pond borders.

-This perennial herb has delicate stems with deep green leaves arranged in opposition to one another.
+This perennial herb has delicate stems with deep green leaves arranged in opposition.
 While flowering stems remain erect, non-flowering stems frequently extend outward.

-If you want your stem cuttings to cover a big area, place them 12 to 18 inches (30 to 46 cm) apart.
-Grow them outside of pots or containers to control their spread.
+If you want your stem cuttings to cover a large area, place them 12 to 18 inches (30 to 46 cm) apart.
+To control their spread, Grow them outside of pots or containers.

 Leave a Reply